k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/02_get_task_list_API.md

 - **Owner Users:**
   - Get all active extract tasks if the user is the owner of at least one source environment.
   - Get all active load tasks if the user is the owner of at least one source environment and one target environment.
-  - Get all active extract tasks that do not require special permissions (do not include reference tables, require an up-to-date data, or run on all entities) if the user has a Read TDM Environment role at least on one TDM environment.
+  - Get all active extract tasks that do not require special permissions (that is, tasks that do not include reference tables, do not require up-to-date data, or that do not run on all entities) if the user has a Read TDM Environment role on at least one TDM environment.
-  - Get all active extract tasks that include refernece tables or require an up-to-date data if the user has a Read TDM Environment role with these permissions at least on one TDM environment.
+  - Get all active extract tasks that include refernece tables or that require up-to-date data if the user has a Read TDM Environment role with these permissions on at least one TDM environment.
-  - Get all active load tasks that do not require special permissions (do not include reference tables, Synthetic or Random selection methods, Sequence replacement, or a delete of entities from the target system) if the user has a Read TDM Environment role on at least one TDM environment and a Write TDM Environment role on at least one TDM environment.
+  - Get all active load tasks that do not require special permissions (that is, tasks that do not include reference tables, do not include Synthetic or Random selection methods, tasks that do not have Sequence replacement, or tasks that do not include a delete of entities from the target system) if the user has a Read TDM Environment role on at least one TDM environment and a Write TDM Environment role on at least one TDM environment.
   - Get all active load tasks that require special permissions if the user has at least one Read TDM Environment role, and one Write TDM Environment role with these permissions.

 - **Tester Users:**

-  - Get all active extract tasks that do not require special permissions (do not include reference tables, require an up-to-date data, or run on all entities) if the user has a Read TDM Environment role at least on one TDM environment.
+  - Get all active extract tasks that do not require special permissions (that is, tasks that do not include reference tables, do not require up-to-date data, or that do not run on all entities) if the user has a Read TDM Environment role on at least one TDM environment.
-  - Get all active extract tasks that include refernece tables or require an up-to-date data if the user has a Read TDM Environment role with these permissions at least on one TDM environment.
+  - Get all active extract tasks that include refernece tables or require an up-to-date data if the user has a Read TDM Environment role with these permissions on at least one TDM environment.
-  - Get all active load tasks that do not require special permissions (do not include reference tables, Synthetic or Random selection methods, Sequence replacement, or a delete of entities from the target system) if the user has a Read TDM Environment role on at least one TDM environment and a Write TDM Environment role on at least one TDM environment.
+  - Get all active load tasks that do not require special permissions (that is, tasks that do not include reference tables, do not include Synthetic or Random selection methods, tasks that do not have Sequence replacement, or tasks that do not include a delete of entities from the target system) if the user has a Read TDM Environment role on at least one TDM environment and a Write TDM Environment role on at least one TDM environment.
   - Get all active load tasks that require special permissions if the user has at least one Read TDM environment role, and one Write TDM Environment role with these permissions.

   ### API Input